 So employees exist because they have significant skin in the game –and the risk is shared with them, enough risk for it to be a deterrent and a penalty for acts of undependability, such as failing to show up on time.
 You are buying dependability.

 He argues that the modern employee is no longer a “company man” but rather a “companies man”:

 A companies person is someone who feels that he has something huge to lose if he loses his employ-ability

 V. Finding Some Hope In The Business World

-A big part of my career in the business world was an obsession with trying to understanding first why organizations seemed to drive so much stress and anxiety in people and then second, what we could do about it if anything.
+A big part of my career in the business world was an obsession with trying to understand first why organizations seemed to drive so much stress and anxiety in people and then second, what we could do about it if anything.
 This led me to discover a number of books that not only helped me discover new ideas for business, organizations, and leadership but also develop my own perspective on what’s happening in the modern workplace.

 Start Here 👉 Drive (Dan Pink)

 Pink’s introduction of the concepts of autonomy, mastery, and purpose through research and company examples is a great way to discover self-determination theory, which is a foundational theory of what motivates people.
 If you look at modern organizations through the lens of motivation, you would assume that everyone had lost their mind.